 Every year, around 1.7 billion pallets are used to transport goods from Asia to the rest of the world.
 For making these single-use or one-way export pallets, almost 170 million trees are cut down.
 In the meantime, 7.4 billion coconuts are harvested all over the world.
 After consumption, the unwanted hairy coconut shells are either burnt or thrown in the ocean, which creates around 60 billion Kgs of waste every year.
+SURFACES REPORTER (SR) presents an innovative eco-friendly way in which Waste Coconut Husks can be put to new use and benefit us both economically as well as environmentally by turning them into shipping pallets.

 While Indian coir industry has already been utilising waste coconut husks, it forms only 28.41 per cent of their total availability.
 The government of India suggests the coir industry to collect at least 60 per cent of the total coconut husks produced in the country for fibre extraction.
 However, there is no scheme yet to promote husk collection/ extraction.
 To tap the available coconut husks resources, there is also a need to set up fibre extraction units in the coconut producing states.
 Also, even the country has abundant coconut husks but number of coir industries and defiber plants are comparatively very less.
 In such condition, other ways to utilise the waste coconut husk is essential.